danibram/trustly-client/README.md

 * **'approveWithdrawal'** : Create a approve withdrawal request.
 * **'denyWithdrawal'** : Create a deny withdrawal request.
 * **'accountPayout'** : Create a account payout request.

-* **'requestMethod'** : This creates a free request to trustly, use only for testing propouses, this method haven´t validation on the input, you have to pass this parameters **(method, params, attributes)**, and it compose and sign the trustly structure.
+* **'request'** : This creates a free request to trustly, use only for testing propouses, you have to pass this parameters `(method, params, attributes)`, and it compose and sign the trustly structure.
 * **'createNotificationResponse'** : Helper that: - Verify the signature and the data from trustly - Compose the data you need to send to trustly to answer the notifications, it will be returned as an output from this method.
 The output should be like:

       ```